 TIP: If you think you will need to make or receive a lot of calls, then it would be worth investing in a prepaid SIM card on arrival at the airport.
 You have to make sure your handset is unlocked prior to leaving the UK.
 There are three main providers; Magti, BeeLine and GeoCell.
 Both, Geocell and Magti have UMTS/3G service including video call and high speed data.
 Roaming is possible if you own a UMTS capable mobile phone.
 Geocell has cheapest mobile internet solution over its network.

 The international dialling code for Armenia is +374.

 Armenia has three main cell phone operators: Vivacell, Beeline and Orange/Ucom.
 You can go into any one of the many stores each of these have and pick up a phone or, if you’ve already got a GSM phone, a SIM card.

 Azerbaijan, Georgia and Armenia are at GMT+4 hours.

 Laundry facilities are offered by some hotels for a charge.
 In addition, laundry services can be found outside our hotels in all major cities and many smaller ones.

 We advise you not to leave doing your laundry to the last minute, as drying times may be required and laundry services will not be available at all stops.

-The climate of Azerbaijan can be described as continental influenced climate with warm summer and very cold, dry winters.
-It can be divided in three different climate zones; one north of the mountainous regions, one south of them, and along the coast of the Caspian sea.Temperatures during the summer months vary between 20°C and 30°C. summers in Azerbaijan are often warm and sunny with dry periods, but sometimes heavy cloud bursts and severe thunderstorms can occur, and can cause local flashfloods and damage.
+The climate of Azerbaijan can be described as continental influenced with warm Summers and very cold, dry Winters.
+It can be divided into three different climate zones: one North of the mountainous regions, one South of them, and along the coast of the the Caspian Sea.

 Hello - Salam